Zbigniew Libera: Photography

 Libera created a series of photographs named Positives (2002-2003), which includes photos of Wehrmacht soldiers destroying a border barrier in Gdańsk in 1939, a Vietnamese girl escaping Trảng Bàng during the Vietnam War in 1972, and prisoners of a liberated concentration camp.
 The Positives series was another attempt for Libera to comment on trauma, in a similar vein as his videography.

-Mistrzowie (2004; English: Masters) is another photography series by Libera which captures sections of published newspapers and magazines that feature interviews with other artists in his league.
+Mistrzowie (2004; English: Masters) is another photography series by Libera that captures sections of published newspapers and magazines that feature interviews with other artists in his league.

 Influenced by early twentieth-century French writer Raymond Roussel, La Vue (2004-2006) is a photography series taken of the spaces between glossy magazine pages.

 Other works

 In 1995, Libera released a piece titled Kens Aunt, consistent of twenty-five copies of a Barbie box-like packaging design and bubble wrap.
 It was purchased and displayed by the Museum of Contemporary Art in Chicago.

 Similar to Kens Aunt, Libera created another four-box set titled Eroica, which featured tiny female figures based on models of slaves.